secondlevel/Back-propagation/README.md

 ## Performance Metrics

+In this project, **Mean Squared Error** is only used in the training phase, and **Accuracy** is used in the training phase and testing phase.

 ### Mean Squared Error(MSE)

 <p float="center">
   <img src="https://user-images.githubusercontent.com/44439517/151695030-61f1f71e-6fb6-498d-bee4-ef85a0b5d959.gif" title="Mean Squared Error(MSE)" width="200" />
 </p>

-In this project, these metrics were only used in the training phase and the following are the parameters of the formula.

 - **y_j:** ground-truth value
 - **y_hat:** predicted value from the regression model